Miguel Ángel Guerrero

-Miguel Ángel Guerrero Martín (born 12 July 1990) is a Spanish professional footballer who plays for Cypriot First Division club Anorthosis Famagusta F.C. as a forward.
+Miguel Ángel Guerrero Martín (born 12 July 1990) is a Spanish professional footballer who plays as a forward for Segunda Federación club Langreo.

+He played 89 La Liga games and scored 12 goals for Sporting de Gijón and Leganés, as well as 117 appearances and 17 goals in the Segunda División for four teams including Sporting.
+Abroad, he played in Super League Greece for Olympiacos and OFI, as well as having spells in England and Cyprus.

 Club career

 Albacete

 Born in Toledo, Castile-La Mancha, Guerrero started his senior career with Albacete Balompié's reserves, spending two full seasons in the Tercera División after having represented a host of clubs as a youth.

 He made his official debut with the first team on 9 January 2010, appearing as a late substitute in a 0–0 away draw against Recreativo de Huelva in the Segunda División.

 Sporting Gijón

 In the summer of 2011, Guerrero joined Sporting de Gijón, again initially being assigned to the B side, this time in Segunda División B. On 19 August 2012 he made his official debut with the Asturians' main squad, playing 25 minutes in a 2–0 loss at CD Numancia.

 On 6 January 2013, in a local derby against Real Oviedo, Guerrero scored all of Sporting B's goals in a 4–1 home victory.
 Roughly one month later, he scored his first goal for the first team, the opening goal in a 2–1 away win over CD Lugo.

 After being promoted to the main squad in 2013, Guerrero was an important attacking player in the 2014–15 campaign, scoring 11 goals in 36 appearances for the runners-up.
 Highlights included braces against CD Lugo and Racing de Santander, both in May 2015.

 Guerrero made his La Liga debut on 23 August 2015, starting in a 0–0 home draw against Real Madrid.
 He scored for the first time in the top flight on 19 October, equalising late on in a 3–3 home draw with Granada CF, and added another the following 12 February to open a 2–2 draw against Rayo Vallecano also at El Molinón as his team avoided relegation at that adversary's expense.